doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ## Ask Again If It Missed Something

 In step 3 of its plan, Copilot asked me to calculate the shift for each column.
-However, it didn't show the terminal steps.
+But, it didn't show the terminal steps.

 ![alt text](image-5.png)